eggheads/eggdrop/doc/sphinx_source/tutorials/tlssetup.rst

 The wizard will walk you through generating a keypair and will, by default, install to ~/eggdrop (the install location can be changed by "make sslcert DEST=/path/to/eggdrop/install"

 In your config file, uncomment the "ssl-privatekey" and "ssl-certificate" settings.
-Eggdrop will look in the directory it is running from (~/eggdrop by default) for the files listed; add an absolute path if you installed them outside of Eggdrop'd directory.
+Eggdrop will look in the directory it is running from (~/eggdrop by default) for the files listed; add an absolute path if you installed them outside of Eggdrops directory.

 Configuration File Preparation - Listening with TLS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^